Tummo Breathing: How to Do the Tibetan Inner Fire Technique

 Advanced meditation practice, before cold exposure, energy cultivation, and spiritual practice.
 Tummo is not a beginner technique—it requires comfort with breathwork fundamentals and the ability to maintain focused visualization for extended periods.
 It pairs well with a seated meditation routine and can serve as the core practice for those exploring Tibetan Buddhist methods.

+Tummo breathing can be dangerous if you practice it aggressively, pair it with cold exposure too early, or ignore dizziness.
 Beginners without breathwork experience should start with simpler techniques first.
 Avoid tummo if you have cardiovascular conditions, are pregnant, are currently ill, or have a history of seizures.
-The hyperventilation component can cause dizziness and lightheadedness.
-Always practice seated with support nearby, never in water or while driving.
+The hyperventilation component can cause dizziness and lightheadedness, so always practice seated with support nearby, never in water or while driving.

 Step-by-step